 Leaders are increasingly turning to robotic process automation (RPA) to deliver shareholder value and meet the new organizational imperative to do right by everyone an enterprise interacts with – employees, customers, suppliers, partners and more.
 But 30 to 50 percent of early enterprise RPA projects fail, underscoring the need for leaders to pursue bot monitoring if they want to realize the promise of RPA.

 RPA is the automation of manual tasks using a combination of software, bots, artificial intelligence and machine learning.
 The market for the technology is projected to grow 31.1% by 2025, and it’s easy to see why: RPA enables businesses to solve customer problems faster, free up employee time spent on administrative tasks and ensure compliance with trade or government rules, which results in more time and resources to achieve both corporate responsibility and business goals.

 But nearly half of RPA initiatives fall short of delivering these benefits because executives haven’t laid the right groundwork.
 Organizations design bots in the vacuum of business process without addressing the complexities of the technology, so they end up with bots that do little to solve employee and customer challenges.
-Here’s how you can create a foundation that allows you to fully realize the power of bots to automate your business.
+Here’s how you can create a foundation that allows you to fully realize the power of bots and bot monitoring to automate your business.

 To speed up the pace of business and create better operational experiences, you need ownership and accountability for your bots.
 Identify and communicate which business roles have ownership of bots and define employee KPIs to reflect this new responsibility.
 Doing so gets both IT and business stakeholders in lockstep with bot performance goals, improves bot productivity (because someone is on point to ensure they’re performing as needed), and helps your teams build bots that reflect a customer-centric design.
 Clarity of ownership then translates to faster and more effective bot development and faster time-to-value for automation as a whole.